mmatyas/pegasus-docs/docs/themes/api.md

 ### Fonts

 Pegasus comes with a sans-serif and a sans-serif condensed font face, which are used in the main menu.
-If you want to use the same font families in your theme, you can access them using a global QML object called `globalFonts`.
+If you want to use the same font families in your theme, you can access them using a global QML object called `global.fonts`.
 This has the following properties:

 Property | Description
 ---|---
-`sans` | The sans-serif font
-`condensed` | The sans-serif condensed font
+`sans` | The font family name of the sans-serif font `condensed` | The font family name of the sans-serif condensed font

-You can use them as the value for `font.family` members of Text items, eg. `font.family: globalFonts.sans`.
+You can use them as the value for `font.family` members of Text items, eg. `font.family: global.fonts.sans`.

-The fonts currently in use are Roboto and Roboto Condensed.
+The default fonts currently in use are *Roboto* and *Roboto Condensed*.